ALMSIVI/novel-tools-py/docs/references.md

 **Description:**

 Matches a special title, whose affixes are in the given list.
 Examples of special titles include Introduction, Foreword, or Conclusion.
+It can also be used without any affixes, in which you can simply use an empty affix array and just match the content.

-As they usually don't have a regular index, they will be assigned negative values, depending on their order in the list.
-The use of negative values is to avoid collision with regular titles in validators.
+As special titles don't have an index, they will be assigned non-positive values, depending on their order in the list.
+It is done to avoid collision with regular titles in validators.
 Additionally, an "affix" field will be attached to the object.

 **Arguments:**
 - type (str): Specifies the type for this matcher.